dansimpson/chronos/README.md

 Chronos
 =======

-A small collection of abstractions for storing, traversing, and processing timeseries data in cassandra with hector which features:
+A small API for storing, traversing, and processing timeseries data.

-* Events stored as a LongType,ByteArray column
+#### APIS

+* Storage
-* Traverse, count, and delete items for a given time frame
+* Traversal, counting, and deletion for time frames
-* Bulk inserts/updates
-* Date based paritioning (multiple rows for single data set)
-* Lazy streaming via iterators and paging
-* API for custom streaming serialization/deserialization
-* API for filtering, transforming, and aggregating data lazily
+* Iterators for lazily loading a processing
+* Filtering, mapping, transformation, and aggregation
+* Customized serialization

+#### Extensions

+* chronos-jackson - JSON object storage
+* chronos-metrics - numeric data storage and processing
+* chronos-cassandra - Storage with cassandra

 General Concept
 ---------------